ignaoya/libtcod-C-tut/tutorial/Part_00.md

 if the libtcod.h file is in /usr/local/include/libtcod and if there are a bunch of libtcod.a libtcod.o and libtcod.so files in /usr/local/lib.
 If not, recheck the whole installation process and may god have mercy on your soul, because the C compiler will not.

+Trying out this whole process again on a new linux installation I bumped into a new problem.
+When I tried to run the main object file after compiling, I got the following error message:

+	./main: error while loading shared libraries: libtcod.so.1: cannot open shared object file: No such file or directory

+After several google searches, I managed to find a fix, just enter the following command in your command line:

+	sudo ldconfig

+I hope that works for you too if you happen to get that error.